MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/Manage/Process-Manual-Agent-Installations.md

 ---
-title: Process Manual Agent Installations ms.custom: na ms.prod: system-center-threshold ms.reviewer: na ms.suite: na
-ms.technology:
-  - operations-manager
-ms.tgt_pltfrm: na
+description:
+manager:  cfreemanwa
 ms.topic:  article
+author:  mgoedtel
+ms.prod:  system-center-threshold
+keywords:
+ms.date:  2016-06-27
-ms.assetid: ba2a2815-10bf-4904-ae1c-1e572e2b5fa5
+title:  Process Manual Agent Installations ms.technology:  operations-manager ms.assetid:  ba2a2815-10bf-4904-ae1c-1e572e2b5fa5
 ---

 # Process Manual Agent Installations
 Manual installation of an agent refers to the process of running MOMAgent.msi locally on a computer that is to host a System Center Operations Manager agent.
 When it is installed, the agent attempts to join the specified management group by contacting a specified management server.
 You can use security settings at both the management group and the management server level to configure how requests from manually installed agents are processed.